angus135/hil-rig-mcu-firmware/src/hardware/hw_gpio/README.md

 # hw_gpio
 ## Overview

-`hw_gpio` contains the application for handling GPIO
+`hw_gpio` contains the application for handling UART

 This module is responsible for: